Rippley777/react-starter/README.md

 - Interactive informational node web
 - Some cool graphs! (it's been tooo long 😭)
 - Maybe a sample checkers(/chess if ambition hits 😅)
-- Maybe the basis for a in-browser rpg that will spin off into it's own application (Dear Glitch creators aka Slack boys, i think you have money for server space now and i miss catching butterflies 🦋🥲)
+- Maybe the basis for a in-browser rpg that will spin off into it's own application (Dear Glitch creators aka Slack boys, i think you have money for server space now and i miss milking butterflies 🦋🥲)

+## Current Experimental Features

+- None 😭

+## Potential Future ExpFeat

+- Apple Vision Pro Mixed space
+- React Strict DOM (Tailwind)
+An experimental feature from Meta enabling a standardization of components across different platforms, i.e. React, React Native, React VisionOS, React VR

 ## How to Run
 In the project directory, you can run: